goamaral/the-boring-todo-list-1/README.md

 - [ ] Add authentication
 - [ ] Add author to task
 - [ ] Add search author filter
+- [ ] Stop internal errors from propagating to the responses
 - [ ] Implement end to end tests

 ## Technologies